Song: Sinsobar by Edgardo Donato

 Next, in partnership, open embrace, the Leader does grapevine footwork, in and out.
 Here again, the Follower and Leader should keep their chests toward each other, and try not to move just their shoulders, but their entire bodies, with disassociation.
 The Leader was to hyper exaggerate leading with his spine.

-In kettle embrace (leader’s hands at the small of his back, Follower hanging on to Leader’s arms), we did the Leader’s grapevine footwork, and the Follower needed to mirror the Leader’s body.
+In sugar bowl embrace (leader’s hands at the small of his back, Follower hanging on to Leader’s arms), we did the Leader’s grapevine footwork, and the Follower needed to mirror the Leader’s body.
 The Leader should focus on the smoothness in between the transitions.
 He needs to know when to twist his spine, and coordinate the turn with when he steps on the floor.
 He should keep the size of his steps consistent, so that the timing is also consistent.

 The Follower should mirror the twist in the Leader’s spine when she feels it, and keep consistency and good reaction in her own steps.
 She must not fall into her steps.
 In walking back, Follower should take care to walk back straight, with one foot behind the other in one straight line (track).
 Follow the direction of the Leader’s hips, even though your chest faces the Leader.